 So…one lunch down.
 499 to go.
 I’d love some help.
 What inspired lunch box ideas do you have?

 Be sure to opt for organic ramen when making this to avoid the deep-fried noodles and artificial ingredients in conventional ramen.
 You can find organic ramen in specialty markets and the natural foods section of some supermarkets.
 Baked and smoked tofu is sold in the refrigerated section of the market near other types of tofu.
 To reduce the amount of sodium, start with one seasoning packet instead of two.
 Taste and adjust as needed.

-Pour the water into a medium pot and bring to a boil.
+- Pour the water into a medium pot and bring to a boil.
 Add the edamame and cook 1 minute.
-Add ramen noodles and cook according to the directions on the ramen package (3 minutes for the brand I use).
+Add ramen noodles and cook 1 minute less than the package directions (sitting in a thermos until lunch, the ramen will continue to cook).
 Remove from heat.

 - Add the seasoning packets from the ramen along with the tofu and spinach.
 Stir well.